 Concorde was a supersonic passenger jet, which was a joint project between the French and British governments.
 After a period of significant investment, it became apparent that the project was likely to be a bad financial investment.
-Costs were high, and revenue limited.
+Costs were high, and revenue was limited.
 However, because a lot had been invested in the project already, it was decided to continue with the project causing further financial losses – rather than writing off the sunk costs and accepting initial financial losses.
-(There were also political reasons for continuing with investment, such as Britain’s entry to Single Market)
+(There were also political reasons for continuing with investment, such as Britain’s entry to the Single Market)

 Pursuing a career because of an investment in education

-Suppose, you spend seven years gaining degree and qualifications to be a lawyer.
+Suppose, you spend seven years gaining a degree and qualifications to be a lawyer.
 The investment in education is now a sunk cost (in terms of time and money).
 However, once qualified, you find you don’t like the job and want to do something different like open up a cafe.
 If you wish to honour the sunk costs of education, you will continue to work as a lawyer, despite not enjoying it.
 However, if you ignore these sunk costs, you are free to make a choice about which career you prefer to do.

 Honouring purchase because of a cost

 Suppose you bought a ticket for a concert at $100.
-However, on the night of the concert, you’ve remembered you have an exam the next morning.
+However, on the night of the concert, you remembered you have an exam the next morning.
 The $100 is a sunk cost – you can’t get it back.
 However, you feel, that since it cost so much you should go – otherwise you’ve wasted $100.

 However, if you had been given the ticket for free, you would find it much easier to stay home and revise – because you don’t have any attachment to the ticket.